Loraine’s life journey gives her a strong witness of Christ’s love in her Muslim community in Burkina Faso.

 “I was born into a Muslim family,” said Loraine, who asked that we not use her real name.
 “In 2008, I became a Christ follower through a friend.
 She kept telling me about Jesus.
 That same year I met my husband, who was also a Christian.
 He encouraged me to join the church he attended.”

-Life soon became very difficult for Loraine.
+Life soon became very difficult for Loraine, as she experienced religious persecution.

 “In general, when a Muslim gives herself to Christ, relationships with the family become complicated,” explained Rev. Marc Nabie, French-language ministry coordinator for Back to God Ministries International (BTGMI) in Burkina Faso.
 That was true for Loraine.